 unpicked or the fallen, bearing the status of being secondary thus questioning

 the actual.
-The exhibition space becomes an extention to my gathering of the
+The exhibition space becomes an extension to my gathering of the

 objects at my home, on my table, from the storages, all of which have been